nkabbara/nkabbara.github.io/docs/learning-go.md

 Go to https://quii.gitbook.io/learn-go-with-tests/ and finish a section

+### Plan V4

+1. Watch a whole section from start to finish.
+Very minimal notes if any.
+2. Do a section from Learg Go with tests

+Next day:

+1. Re-watch yesterday's sectoin, but with pauses and notes.
+Slower?
+Faster?
+Same speed?
+2. Do a section from learning go with tests.

+Currently, this seems to be effective.
+Let's see.

+Go to https://quii.gitbook.io/learn-go-with-tests/ and finish a section

+### Plan V5

+Watching a whole section is starting to exhaust you.
+You think it's because of watchign someone talk.

+Revised plan:

+1. Morning, finish section or two from tdd.
+Then
+1. Load sections code and material into remakable.
+1. Watch section while screen is turned off and follow on remarkable.
+1. Take nots on remarkable as you pause vid
+1. Write notes for consumption

 ## Spaced Repetition

 - Every two days, review a section's note and mark it as completed in the review log